gnosis/GECO/Proposals/CMM-Safe-App-Psybull.md

 ### How long will it take

-I would estimate around 4 weeks of project time, broken down as such:
+I would estimate around 6 weeks of project time, broken down as such:

-2 weeks - delivery of initial PoC from Psybull to Gnosis 2 weeks - iteration between Psybull-Gnosis for design/functionality improvements
+4 weeks - Conversion of current CMM liquidity provision script setup to fully compile/deploy contracts in JS in the browser.
+2 weeks - UI/UX development of Safe App in React

 These timelines are subject to change as development progresses, but any anticipated deviation will be communicated promptly to Gnosis team